 Linen can be blended with a whole host of different fibres and it is amazing the difference this makes to the resulting fabric.
-I always thought cotton would be the best blend (because of the RK!) but the cheaper varieties of this can be quite – well – cheap looking – not to mention very scruffy and just a bit of handling and they look like they have been dragged through a hedge backwards!
+Cotton is a popular blend with linen but be careful as they are not all the same quality – some of the cheaper varieties of this can be quite – well – cheap looking – not to mention very scruffy and just a bit of handling and they look like they have been dragged through a hedge backwards!

-This fabric is 45% Linen / 55%Rayon and I love it!
-It is medium weight and the drape and feel is wonderfully soft.
-I like to trace my designs so the fact that I can still see through it nicely when I put it against a light source is a big plus for me.
+This fabric is 55% Linen / 45%Cotton.
+It is medium weight (180 gsm) and the drape and feel is lovely and soft.
+For those of you who like to trace your designs – the fact that you can still see through it nicely when its put against a light source is a big plus for hand embroidery.